 Los Angeles – The May 1, 2012 auction of California and Western Paintings and Sculpture at Bonhams offered a wide array of important Western scenes, Plein Air, Society of Six and land and cityscapes.
 Simulcast to San Francisco, the highly-anticipated auction featured "Southern Plains Indian Warrior" by Henry F. Farny, which was discovered at an estate sale.
 The work sold for more than three times the pre-sale estimate at Bonhams last night for $362,500 (est. $100,000-150,000).

-Scot Levitt, Vice President and Head of Fine Arts Department at Bonhams, said of the discovery, "The consignor walked into our monthly 'Appraisal Day' in early 2012 at our Los Angeles office with what they thought was a print of a great painting.
+Scot Levitt, Vice President and Head of Fine Arts Department at Bonhams, said of the discovery, "The consignor walked into our monthly 'Valuation Day' in early 2012 at our Los Angeles office with what they thought was a print of a great painting.
 I had the pleasure of sharing the news with them that their newly discovered item was not a print at all but a painting worth six-figures.
 They were shocked to find out that their item turned out to be a great work of art."

 In addition to the discovery, artists such as Franz Arthur Bischoff, Alson Skinner Clark, John Frost, John Marshall Gamble, Frank Tenney Johnson, Hanson Puthuff, Granville Redmond, William Frederick Ritschel and William Wendt were prominently featured within the May auction.
 Highlights included three paintings by noted Plein Air artist Granville Redmond titled "Coastal Storm" (est. $100,000-200,000, sold for $134,500), "California Poppy Field," (est. $40,000-60,000, sold for $98,500) and "California Wildflowers on Rolling Hills" (est. $25,000-35,000, sold for $56,250).
 Bonhams currently holds the world auction record for a painting by Redmond, which was set in April 2009 for $542,000.

-According to Levitt, "Drawing on the contours and colors of the rich California landscape, Redmond illuminates ideal places with pointillist brushwork and rich shadows.
+According to Levitt, "Drawing on the contours and colours of the rich California landscape, Redmond illuminates ideal places with pointillist brushwork and rich shadows.
 The three works represent powerful examples of his quintessential style."

 Further Impressionist works of note included two paintings by William Wendt titled "Laguna Canyon" (est. $50,000-70,000, sold for $68,500) and "A vista of California (La Cañada)" (est. $60,000-80,000, sold for $60,000).